A smart stethoscope for automated diagnosis

 We are applying state-of-the-art machine learning models to heart sound recordings, to identify pathological murmurs and produce an instant diagnosis of valvular heart disease.

-Heart sounds are recorded from the chest in various positions, using an electronic stethoscope.
+Heart sounds are recorded from the chest in various positions, using an electronic sensor.

 Frequency transforms applied to the heart sound separate out S1 and S2 from the higher frequency murmur.